-📞 087 001 0733 | ✉️ info@apostille.co.za[Book an Appointment →]
+📞 087 001 0733 | ✉️ info@apostille.co.za [Book an Appointment →]

 A Notary Public is a qualified attorney with additional registration at the High Court of South Africa, authorised to:

 Notarisation adds a layer of legal authenticity that is recognised both locally and internationally.
-For documents intended for use abroad, notarisation is often the first step before High Court apostille or DIRCO authentication.
+For documents intended for use abroad, notarisation is often the first step before a High Court apostille or DIRCO authentication.

-For International UseDocuments being used overseas often require notarisation before they can be apostilled or authenticated:
+Documents being used overseas often require notarisation before they can be apostilled or authenticated:

-For Local UseSome South African institutions and transactions require notarised documents:
+Some South African institutions and transactions require notarised documents:

 Not sure if you need a notary?
 Contact us with your document and destination—we'll confirm the correct route.